CPAN-API/metacpan-developer/README.md

-# Creating and managing virtual development machines for Metacpan
+# Virtual development machine for the metacpan project

 ## We are still testing this setup...